Easy configuration

 But if you’re a total Linux and cloud nerd, you know Containerfiles by heart and are comfortable building CI/CD, our abstractions might feel limiting to you.
 You should still come hang around if you’re interested in building custom images!

 If you’re just looking to build a simple container image to run on the cloud or locally, a Containerfile might still be the easiest way to get the result you want.
-If you need some help setting up the GitHub Actions for that, check out our guide for building a build system from scratch.
+If you want to learn how to build OCI container images with Containerfiles by making a custom image of atomic Fedora, the ublue-os/image-template

 Yes and no. We may make breaking changes and refactorings, but current existing configurations will be supported to the best of our abilities.
 Besides, changes in the tooling should not affect the stability of your actual operating system.